 This means that any balance that is in the individual’s ABLE account will not be counted as income for HUD purposes.

-It is important to note that the state of Connecticut does not currently have an ABLE program, so accounts must be opened out of state.
 Different states have different characteristics and fees.
 Some states offer tax deductions.
 Most ABLE accounts come with a debit card—but also associated fees.
-There are also monthly maintenance fees and investment option fees to take into account.
+There are also monthly maintenance fees and investment option fees taken into account.
 To find the ABLE account that best suits your needs, we can help.